Airbus E-Fan X: Design

-A BAe 146 flying testbed will have one of its four turbofans replaced by a 2 MW electric motor, with provisions to replace a second turbofan.
+A BAe 146 flying testbed was to have one of its four turbofans replaced by a 2 MW electric motor, with provisions to replace a second turbofan.

 Airbus will build the control architecture and integrate the systems, Rolls-Royce will adapt the Siemens motor and the fan to the existing nacelle, bring the turboshaft, generator and power electronics and Siemens the electric motor and its power electronic control unit, the inverter, DC/DC converter and power distribution.

 High-power propulsion systems are challenged by thermal effects, electric thrust management, altitude and dynamic effects on electric systems and electromagnetic compatibility issues.

-An inboard 7,000 lbf Lycoming ALF502 is replaced with a same thrust Citation X/ERJ-145 AE3007 nacelle, but with its core replaced with the electric motor and inverter and the C-130J's AE2100 turboshaft in the rear fuselage with its air inlet behind the wing – both using the V-22 Osprey tilt-rotor's Liberty T406 core.
+An inboard 7,000 lbf Lycoming ALF502 was to be replaced with a Citation X/ERJ-145 AE3007 nacelle, but with its core replaced with the electric motor and inverter and the C-130J's AE2100 turboshaft in the rear fuselage with its air inlet behind the wing – both using the V-22 Osprey tilt-rotor's Liberty T406 core.

 While Rolls-Royce is experienced in industrial and naval applications, the 2.5 MW generator feeding a 3,000 V DC distribution through its AC/DC converter are firsts in aviation.

 Airbus supplies a 2 tonnes, 2 MW battery in the cargo holds, a 30 times step up from the E-Fan.

 The Siemens motor Power/Mass ratio will be higher than the 5.2 kW/kg of the 2017 Paris Air Show Extra 330 demonstrator.

 The motor and generator are not cryogenically cooled and not superconducting for more than 15% of losses but ultimate efficiency is not a prime target.

 The Rolls generator is oil-cooled with supercritical carbon dioxide as the intermediary cooling fluid, building on Rolls-Royce LibertyWorks’ power system for the Aurora XV-24A LightningStrike: a high-speed VTOL aircraft scheduled to fly in 2018 with electric distributed propulsion using Rolls’ AE1107 turboshaft (with the same AE2100 core) driving three 1 MW Honeywell generators.

 The nacelle outer mold line will be kept to maintain the BAe 146 airworthiness approval.

-A Siemens DC/AC converter power electronics will feed the 2 MW SP2000 liquid cooled motor, eight times more powerful than the Extra 330E's Siemens SP260D, the most powerful motor flying now with 260 kW for 50 kg (110 lb).
+A Siemens DC/AC converter power electronics was to feed the 2 MW SP2000 liquid cooled motor, eight times more powerful than the Extra 330E's Siemens SP260D, the most powerful motor flying now with 260 kW for 50 kg (110 lb).

-The electric machines should attain a 10-times-higher power-to-weight ratio.
+The electric machines was expected to attain a 10-times-higher power-to-weight ratio.

-Pressurization, insulation and separation will avoid the corona effect: high altitude, high voltage arcing.
+Pressurization, insulation and separation was to avoid the corona effect: high altitude, high voltage arcing.

 Hybrid electric can offer improvements with present Battery Technologies : using them to boost power for takeoff and climb and electric-only descent would lower fuel burn per sector by double digits, and would reduce noise and local atmospheric emissions.